AudioKit/AudioKit/README.md

 ### Installation

-The repository includes the "Objective-C Sound.workspace" file which will open in Xcode with two example projects demonstrating building a project for the Mac or for the iPad or iOS Simulator.
+The repository includes the "Objective-C Sound" Xcode workspace file which will open in Xcode with two example projects demonstrating building a project for the Mac or for the iPad or iOS Simulator.